Plastic ban FAQs

 Can I use up the stock I have already, if I bought it before 1 June?

 You cannot continue to supply lightweight plastic bags (35 microns or less) after the ban begins on 1 June 2022, even if you purchased it before this date.
+This includes supplying lightweight plastic bags to another business, or offering them to a customer.

-Supply of a banned item includes to (whether a fee is charged or not)
+Supply of a banned item includes to (whether a fee is charged or not):

 - sell, supply, resupply or distribute